torognes/vsearch/man/commands/fragments/option_wordlength.md

 `--wordlength` *positive integer*
-: Length of words (i.e. *k*-mers) used for sequence comparisons.
+: Set the length of words (i.e. *k*-mers) used for sequence comparisons.
 The range of possible values goes from 3 to 15 (default value is 12).
 Longer words may reduce the sensitivity/recall for weak similarities, but can increase precision.
 On the other hand, shorter words may increase sensitivity or recall, but may reduce precision.

     Computation time generally increases with shorter words and